We frequently receive inquiries from overseas about troubles regarding car trading companies located in Japan.

 1. Review the evidences and see if the client should move forward.

-Anyway, it is strongly recommended to trade with trustworthy companies when you start the international trading.
+It is strongly recommended to trade with trustworthy companies when you start the international trading.
 Also, make sure to get a copy of the official company registration of the other party before starting the trades (we can obtain a copy for you if you request).
 This is because in some cases (which are likely to be fraud), we cannot even locate the address of the other party.